Jigusheng/SynaPrune/READme2.md

 This, however, does not converge and is a form of unsupervised learning.
-To make the algorithm suited for supervised learning, we made the following modification to the algorithm:
+To make the algorithm suited for supervised learning, we made the following modifications to the algorithm:
 - Express input and output or (x), (y) respectively in a form of probability of firing
+- Express significance of weights as distribution of error among weights

 Therefore,